A C++ template library for embedded applications

 • Never assume the bit length of a type.
 If the bit length is important then either use a type from stdint.h or interrogate the type for its size.

-• In a similar vein to 7, Never assume the minimum or maximum values for a type.
+• Never assume the minimum or maximum values for a type.
 Use type traits to look them up.

-• Where ever possible, add STATIC_ASSERT to catch errors at compile time, rather than runtime.
+• Where ever possible, add ETL_STATIC_ASSERT to catch errors at compile time, rather than runtime.

 • Use the ETL macros to report runtime errors.
 This will ensure that the correct code is generated for the user selected error reporting method.